1kastner/conflowgen/Readme.md

 pip install .
 ```

-After you have installed the library, you are ready to define your own scenarios and generate the data.
+After you have installed the module, you are ready to define your own scenarios and generate the data.

 ```python
 import conflowgen